talhaqayyum89/textClassification/README.md

 ## Submission

-Final submission file would contain a field mentioning sentiment POSITIVE, NEGATIVE, NEUTRAL.
+Final submission file would contain a field mentioning sentiment POSITIVE, NEGATIVE, NEUTRAL and share the github link of the project.